Fr3akPr0gramm3r/Fr3akPr0gramm3r/README.md

     <a href="https://esolangs.org/wiki/Velato"><img src="https://img.shields.io/badge/Velato-003545?style=for-the-badge&logoColor=white" /></a>
     <a href="https://esolangs.org/wiki/Whitespace"><img src="https://img.shields.io/badge/Whitespace-003545?style=for-the-badge&logoColor=white" /></a>
 </div>

+###### I love esoteric programming languages, in my life i have written more than one hundred strings on them.
+My fav is SNUSP in fact it has stack and procedures.
+I wrote recursive fibonacci and bogosort functions on it and very proud about this fact.

 All time I have programmed i've tried lots IDEs, but most of them are just awful.
 Now i use only this editors: